We have plan to travel to Los Angeline in the next 1 month but are concern about the radiation in Japan hitting US.

 Stephen, do you have any idea how many of America's reactors were built by GE on fault lines here?
 I believe every single on in CA except maybe for Sacramento.
-The Stanford Linear Accelerator is right on top of the San Andreas. almost 7 years ago
+The Stanford Linear Accelerator is right on top of the San Andreas. over 9 years ago

 It's true that the upper atmosphere jet stream would carry any radiation eastwards to the north-eastern United States, but the experts (not Japanese) insist that any radiation would be of such a low level as to not be a threat to human health.